lowRISC/opentitan/hw/ip/rv_plic/doc/rv_plic.md

 After an interrupt is claimed, the interrupt pending (`IP`) bit of the interrupt source is cleared, regardless of the status of the `intr_src_i` input value.
-Until a target “completes” the interrupt, it won't be re-set if a new event for the interrupt occurs.
+Until a target "completes" the interrupt, it won't be re-set if a new event for the interrupt occurs.
 A target completes the interrupt by writing the ID of the interrupt to the !!CC register.
 The write event is forwarded to the Gateway logic, which resets the interrupt status to accept new interrupt event.
 The